 - Grab authentic Thai street food at Ting Thai Caravan

-- Enjoy seasonal Scottish produce at gastro pub Southside Scran
+- Enjoy traditional Scottish fare at gastro pub The Scran & Scallie

 Spending the weekend?
 Make sure you find a great value hotel in Edinburgh.